JustANothing/python-aria-mirror-bot/README.md

 - just deployed to Heroku

 Note : if you get an error while the bot is uploading the file.

-       -to github and uploading the credentials.json file to your repo
+To github and uploading the credentials.json file to your repo

 # How to deploy?
 Deploying is pretty much straight forward and is divided into several steps as follows: